-- A payment by a governmental agency to a medical clinic to provide vaccinations to the general public is a contribution reported on line 1.
-A payment by a governmental agency to a medical clinic to provide vaccinations to employees of the agency is program service revenue reported on line 2. - A payment by a governmental agency to an organization to provide job training and placement for disabled individuals is a contribution reported on line 1.
-A payment by a governmental agency to the same organization to operate the agency's internal mail delivery system is program service revenue reported on line 2.
+A payment by a governmental agency to a medical clinic to provide vaccinations to the general public is a contribution reported on line 1.
+A payment by a governmental agency to

+- a medical clinic to provide vaccinations to employees of the agency is program service revenue reported on line 2. - A payment by a governmental agency to an organization to provide job training and placement for disabled individuals is a contribution reported on line 1.
+A payment by a governmental agency to the same organization to operate the agency's internal mail delivery system is program service revenue reported on line 2. - A6.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) established the Paycheck Protection Program (PPP) to provide loans to small businesses as a direct incentive to keep their workers on the payroll.
-The loans are forgiven if all employee retention criteria are met and the funds are used for eligible expenses.
-Amounts of PPP loans that are forgiven may be reported on line 1 as contributions from a governmental unit in the tax year that the amounts are forgiven or such other time as provided in Rev. Proc.
-2021-48, 2021-49 I.R.B.
-835.

-A6.
 Contributions received through other fundraising organization.
-Contributions received indirectly from the public through solicitation campaigns of federated fundraising agencies (United Way) are included on line 1.
+Contributions received indirectly from the public through solicitation campaigns of federated fundraising agencies (United Way) are included on line 1. - A7.

-A7.
 Contributions received from associated organizations.
 Include on line 1 amounts contributed by other organizations closely associated with the filing organization.
-This includes contributions received from a parent organization, subordinate, or another organization having the same parent.
+This includes contributions received from a parent organization, subordinate, or another organization having the same parent. - A8.

-A8.
 Contributions from a commercial co-venture.
 Include amounts contributed by a commercial co-venture on line 1.
 These contributions are amounts received by the organization for allowing an outside organization (donor) or individual to use the recipient organization's name in a sales promotion campaign, such as where the outside organization agrees to contribute 2% of all sales proceeds to the organization.

-B1.
+- B1.
 Grants that are payments for services are not contributions.
 A grant is a payment for services, and not a contribution, when the terms of the grant provide the grantor with a specific service, facility, or product, rather than providing a benefit to the general public or that part of the public served by the grant recipient.
-The recipient organization would report such a grant as income on line 2 (program service revenue).
+The recipient organization would report such a grant as income on line 2 (program service revenue). - B2.

-B2.
 Donations of services or use of property.
 Do not include the value of services donated to the organization (such as the value of donated advertising space, broadcast air time (including donated public service announcements), or discounts on services), or of the free use of property (materials, equipment, or facilities) as contributions on line 1.
-However, for the optional reporting of those amounts, see the instructions for donated services in Part III, later.
+However, for the optional reporting of those amounts, see the instructions for donated services in Part III, later. - B3.

-B3.
 Unreimbursed expenses.
 Any unreimbursed expenses of officers, employees, or volunteers don't belong on Form 990-EZ.
 See the explanations of charitable contributions and employee business expenses in Pub.
 526, and Pub.
-463, Travel, Gift, and Car Expenses.
+463, Travel, Gift, and Car Expenses. - B4.

-B4.
 Section 501(c)(9), (17), and (18) organizations.
 Section 501(c)(9) organizations provide participants with life, sick, accident, or other similar benefits.
 Section 501(c)(17) organizations provide participants with supplemental unemployment benefits, and sickness and accident benefits subordinate to supplemental unemployment benefits.
 Section 501(c)(18) organizations provide participants with pension(s) and similar benefits.
 When such an organization receives payments from participants, or their employers, to provide these benefits, report the payments on line 2 as program service revenue, rather than on line 1 as contributions.